-Summer Orientation: Guests may stay overnight in an orientation designated residence hall for a nominal fee per night of $35 per person per night, or you can make arrangements at a local hotel.
+Summer Orientation: Guests of freshman may stay overnight in an orientation designated residence hall for a nominal fee per night of $35 per person per night, or you can make arrangements at a local hotel.
 If guests plan to reside in the residence hall, they should indicate so on the online enrollment form.
 (Note: Parents and students will not be housed together, as the student program runs on a different schedule.
 Students must reside in the student residence hall.)

 Each suite has central air conditioning and a private bathroom.
 Guests must bring bed linens, pillows, blankets, towels, and, we recommend, a small reading lamp.
 All guests must abide by regular residence hall policies.